Skip to main content

 An RC can only be written by an established Working Group (WG), and each WG has a set cadence of RCs they need to follow.

-Who can draft a TRF?
+Who can draft a TA?

 Did this answer your question?